 This page says "Critics have charged that it is a method to charge consumers more by introducing tiered bandwidth caps."

 I am one of those critics.

-Doing a Google search on terms like network download speed cap isp provides many more articles on this topic.
+Doing a WEB SEARCH on keywords like network download speed cap isp provides many more articles on this topic.

 Since the 15Mbps bandwith cap at $40 per month seems to be quite restrictive compared to what South Korean ISPs must be offering, I am inclined to say that ISPs, like Verizon, are just more greedy b*stards like the people we see on TV, advertising everyday, especially at night --- 'free' credit reports, reverse mortgages (boy, I'll bet THEY are on the up-and-up), debt consolidators, etc. etc. etc.